Fragrenade/Fragrenade/README.md

 - 👋 Hi, I’m @Fragrenade
-- 👀 I’m interested in Gane Dev
+- 👀 I’m interested in Game Dev
-- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me themisfragkiadakis@gmail.com

 <!---